alicolville/meal-tracker/readme.txt

 3.1 - Communicate and search with meal collections from other WP installs with Meal Tracker installed.

 == Changelog ==

+= 3.2.1 =

+* More suggestions from WP!!
+* Updated Chart.js to latest library.

 = 3.2 =